decretist/Dissertation/Chapter2/chapter2.md

-(Mw) contains an abbreviation of the first recension of the *Decretum*.[@larson_abbreviatio_2011] The four first-recension manuscripts Aa, Bc, Fd, and P were previously thought to have been abbreviations, and are by one imperfect but frequently-invoke metric about half the length of the vulgate *Decretum*, 1,860 as opposed to 3,945 canons.[^6]
+(Mw) contains an abbreviation of the first recension of the *Decretum*.[@larson_abbreviatio_2011] The four first-recension manuscripts Aa, Bc, Fd, and P were previously thought to have been abbreviations and are by one imperfect but frequently-invoked metric about half the length of the vulgate *Decretum*, 1,860 as opposed to 3,945 canons.[^6]